TephrocactusMYC/miniCrypto/readme.md

 1. Launch the server executable.
 2. Run the client executable and connect to the server.
 3. Exchange encrypted messages or data securely.

----

-Would you like me to include a short example command-line usage section (e.g., how to run `server.exe` and `client.exe`)?